wonderingabout/PhoenixGo/README.md

 Other versions may work, but they have not been tested (especially for bazel), try and see.

+Recommendation : the bazel compile uses a lot of RAM, so it is recommended that you restart your computer before you run the below command, and also exit all runing programs, to free as much RAM as possible.

 You have 2 possibilities for building on linux :

 #### Possibility A : if you want the easy way, Automatic all in command